 And a lot of the things these countries are doing could be replicated without too much expense or difficulty in the U.S.The one thing that showed big results across the board in all countries was parents who read to their children from an early age (I’m sure you never saw that one coming).
 And then, as their kids got older, they discussed current events and continued to read together or at least discuss the things they were reading individually.
 So pull out the picture books.

 Of course, with Ella hitting the kindergarten age this next summer (my baby! the time! etc), this is all top of mind for me, and I especially appreciated the appendix that talked about how to find a world-class education for your child no matter where you are (and without having to spend $30k a year for elementary school).

-Mainly, Bart is thanking his lucky stars that we were separated by an ocean and the entire continental U.S. while I was reading it or he would have gotten a page-by-page summary of this book over the last week.
+Mainly, Bart is thanking his lucky stars that we were separated by an ocean and the entire continental U.S. while I was reading it or he would have gotten a page-by-page summary of The Smartest Kids in the World over the last week.